tphummel/nick-swisher/README.md

 ## What does the name mean?

-[Braden Looper](https://www.baseball-reference.com/players/l/loopebr01.shtml) is a professional baseball player who has "loop" in his name.
-This snake loops.
+[Nick Swisher](https://www.baseball-reference.com/players/s/swishni01.shtml) is a retired professional baseball player who has "swish" in his name.
+This snake swishes.